agile-gronlp/agile/README.md

 ```

 ### 2. Install dependencies
+AGILe works with **version 1.0.21 of the CLTK**.
+If you are using a more recent version of the CLTK, please install the required packages in a virtual environment.

 AGILe supports Python 3.7 or later on POSIX–compliant operating systems.
 To install all required dependencies, simply run:

 ```